broch/broch.github.io/posts/build-your-own-wai-framework.md

 ### Routing

 Our application will consist of request handler functions written in the `Handler` monad.
 We also need some way of mapping different requests to the correct handlers.
+Frameworks generally include a DSL to do this, often using Sinatra-style verb/path combinations, including support for capturing URL parameters and converting parameters to specific types.
+You can also find separate routing libraries on Hackage.

 A very simple routing option is to just pattern match on the `pathInfo` property of the WAI `Request`, which is of type `[Text]`: